Home Run Derby: 2015–2019, 2021–2023

-Since 2024
+2024–2025

 The format was revised prior to the 2024 event.
 The first round has reverted back to an open round, where the top four competitors advance.
 They now have three minutes, or 40 pitches, to hit as many home runs as possible.
 During this run, the hitters are entitled to one 30-second timeout.
 After their initial run ends, the hitters go into a new, un-timed "bonus period", where they attempt to hit as many home runs as possible before making three outs (any swing that is not a home run).
 During this period, if a competitor hits a home run that travels over 425 ft, they earn an additional out to work with.
 Ties are broken by the distance of the longest home run; otherwise, if both players tie, a one-minute playoff, and if needed, multiple three-swing rounds to decide it.

 The second round is a bracket-style round, where the competitors are seeded based on their performance in the previous round.
 The winners of their respective head-to-head matchup advance to the finals.
 The rules for the round remain the same, with the tiebreaker rules from the previous format remaining as well.

 The final round remains largely the same, except for the time limit reducing to two minutes and the pitch limit reducing to 27 pitches.
 Whoever hits the most home runs in the round is declared champion; otherwise, players go into a one-minute playoff, and if needed, multiple three-swing rounds to decide it.

+2026–present

+In 2026, the format was changed to do away with the time-based system.
+Now, hitters receive 20 "swings" in the first round, and 15 in the semifinal and final rounds.
+If a player is down to their last swing and hits a home run, they may continue hitting until they fail to hit a home run.